Combinatorial Heegaard Floer homology and nice Heegaard diagrams: Introduction

 The outline of the proof is the following.
-First, we define the special class of \emph{convenient} (multi-pointed) Heegaard diagrams (which are, in particular, nice in a sense which is a straightforward generalization of the notion from~\cite{SW}).
-These are gotten by augmenting pair-of-pants decompositions compatible with a given Heegaard splitting.
-For these diagrams, the boundary map in the chain complex computing $\HFa (Y)$ can be described by counting empty rectangles and bigons (see Definition~\ref{def:EmptyPolygon} below).
+We introduce a special class of Heegaard diagrams which we call \emph{convenient} (multi-pointed) Heegaard diagrams.
+These diagrams are constructed by augmenting pair-of-pants decompositions compatible with a given Heegaard splitting.
+These diagrams have the same combinatorial properties as those introduced in~\cite{SW}: for convenient diagrams, the boundary map in the chain complex computing $\HFa (Y)$ can be described by counting empty rectangles and bigons (see Definition~\ref{def:EmptyPolygon} below).
 Next we show that any two convenient diagrams for the same 3--manifold can be connected by a sequence of elementary moves (which we call \emph{nice isotopies, handle slides} and \emph{stabilizations}) through nice diagrams.
 By showing that the above nice moves do not change the stable Floer homology $\HFast (Y)$, we arrive to the verification of Theorem~\ref{thm:main}.
 A simple adaptation of the same method proves the invariance of the twisted invariant $\HFa _T(Y)$.

 In this paper, we treat the simplest version of Heegaard Floer homology -- $\HFa(Y)$ with coefficients in $\Zmod{2}$, for closed 3--manifolds.
-In a follow-up article~\cite{Next}, we extend to some of the finer structures: $\SpinC$ structures, the corresponding results for knots and links, and signs.
+In the follow-up articles~\cite{signs, spinc, knots}, we extend this approach to some of the finer structures: $\SpinC$ structures, the corresponding results for knots and links, and signs.